borjacano97/VS-BB/README.md

 # VS-BB
-Bi-directional integartion between Unity's Visual Scripting and Pada1's BehaviourTree
+Bi-directional integartion between Unity's Visual Scripting and Pada1's BehaviourTree for Unity 2023.2.5f1 or greater

+(previus version of Unity present bugs wiht Visual Scripting far out of our control)

 # Introduction
 This project is a bi-directional integration between Unity's Visual Scripting and Pada1's BehaviourTree.
 The goal is to allow the user to create a behaviour tree in Pada1's BehaviourTree and then run it from within a Visual Scripting graph in Unity.
 An to run Visual Scripts "coded" in VS as a Behaviour Tree's leaf node.